doivglser/mindevenviro-fanciful/README.md

 ° Web surfing with Firefox-esr and local/web media experience with VLC.

-° Restarts apache2, mysqld, sendmail.
+° Restarts apache2, mysqld, sendmail, snort, clamd.

 ° For programmers and administrators.